boston-pm/boston-pm.github.io/index.md

 Natick FOSS group has an updated [5-page Jitsi Help .pdf file](http://runeman.org/articles/natick-foss/jitsi/jitsi-2022-09-05.pdf), and you can practice beforehand.
 (They meet 1st Thursdays, online, early afternoon - (semi)retired users.)

 One can use plain web mode, but you can install the browser plug-in if you like (recommended if sharing slides or terminal).
-There are also iOS (iPhone/iPad) and Android Jitsi [apps](https://jitsi.org/downloads/) which work well.
+There are also iOS (iPhone/iPad) and Android Jitsi [apps](https://jitsi.org/downloads/) which work well (not for screen-share from Android).
+Screen-sharing may require a browser with paranoid modes off, e.g. Firefox Private Window or Chromium Temporary Profile.

 [JITSI keyboard shortcuts](https://jitsi.github.io/handbook/docs/user-guide/keyboard-shortcuts)